slatedocs/slate/source/includes/android/_android.md

 ### Login
 `public static final int LOGIN = 124`

-This is used to pass a login message to the SDK service
+This is used to pass a login message to the SDK service.

 ### Input Text
 `public static final int INPUT_TEXT = 125`

-This is used to filter/pass text & emoji message to the SDK service
+This is used to filter/pass text & emoji message to the SDK service.

 ## Example Methods